DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 I would like to give you an example where each slide has a page number that is sized and positioned differently.

 It’s not strange that something like this happens because the page number is a text placeholder, which it is easy to stumble across during the processing of a slide.
-Therefore, you may need to move it or resize it easily, and this can result in a dancer page number on your slides.
+Therefore, you may need to move it or resize a PowerPoint slide easily, and this can result in a dancer page number on your slides.

 One day, during a training session, a person asked me if it is possible to set the page number in the master so that it could not move in normal mode when working on the slides.